Acellera/acegen-open/tutorials/adding_custom_model.md

 ## Defining a custom model

+When integrating custom models into AceGen, it is important to keep in mind certain requirements.
+Let's delve into them:

 ### Requirement 1

 AceGen is built on top of TorchRL, and TorchRL uses Tensordict, a data carrier for managing nested dictionaries of tensors, to move around the data between the different components of the reinforcement learning pipeline, such as the environment, the model, and the data buffer.

-What this means is that when we define a custom model, we need to make it Tensordict-compatible.
-In other words, it should accept a Tensordict as input and return a Tensordict as output.
+Therefore, any custom model must be Tensordict-compatible.
+In simpler terms, it should accept a Tensordict as input and return a Tensordict as output.

-Nonetheless, defining a custom model is straightforward is we know PyTorch.
-We can define a custom model as a subclass of `torch.nn.Module` and wrap it with the `tensordict.nn.TensordictModule` class, which makes sure that the model is compatible with Tensordict.
-We will see how to do it in this tutorial.
+To achieve this compatibility, we'll define our custom model as a subclass of `torch.nn.Module` and wrap it with the `tensordict.nn.TensordictModule` class.
+This ensures seamless integration with Tensordict.
+We'll explore this process in detail later in the tutorial.
+It is also important to know that similar to how `torch.nn.Sequential` is used to concatenate layers, `tensordict.nn.TensordictSequential` can be used to concatenate TensordictModules.

 ### Requirement 2

-In reinforcement learning (RL), the model is generally used in 2 different phases, training and inference.

-In each phase, what we want the model to do can be different.

-For example, during inference (the data collection phase), we just want the model to generate an action (and sometimes additional data like the action log prob) given the current state.
-However, during training we want the model to process a sequence of data, and to predict outputs for each element of the sequence.
+In reinforcement learning (RL), the model serves distinct purposes during training and inference phases.
+During inference (data collection), the model's role is to generate actions (and sometimes  additional data like the action log prob) based on the current state.
+However, during training, it must process sequences of data and predict outputs for each sequence element.
+Consequently, it is fundamental that out model can identify and handle both phases.

-One option would be to infer the phase from the shape of the input.
+One tempting option would be to have a single model that infers the phase from the shape of the input and acts accordingly.
+Recurrent models during inference will receive a single step of the sequence, without a time dimension (i.e. shape = (batch_size, )) while during training they will have both a batch and a temporal dimension. i.e. shape = (batch_size, sequence_length).
 This can work for some models, but not for all.
-For examples, recurrent models during inference will receive a single step of the sequence, without time dimension (i.e. shape = (batch_size, )) and d during training they will have both a batch and a temporal dimension. i.e. shape = (batch_size, sequence_length).

-However, transformers always expect an input shape of (batch_size, sequence_length), regardless of the phase.
+Transformer-based models always expect an input of shape (batch_size, sequence_length), regardless of the phase.
 The difference between training and inference is that the agent will only return a single token which will be determined by the sequence_mask field.

-To handle this nicely, we will see that it is much easier and reliable to define 2 different models, one for training and one for inference, both pointing to the same weights.
-This way, we can make sure that the model always behaves as expected, regardless of the phase.
+To address this, it's advisable to define separate models for training and inference, both sharing the same weights.
+This approach ensures consistent behavior across phases, regardless of input shape variations.

+In the following sections, we'll walk through the process of implementing a custom model using the transformers library from HuggingFace that meet these requirements.

 ---